 The TMJ—or temporomandibular joint—is an excellent example of the way our body systems affect one another.
 This joint is located on either side of the face, where the jawbone connects to your temple.
 However, some of the TMJ disorders you might encounter are not caused by your teeth or gums, and some of the symptoms don’t stay localized in the TMJ area.

-As a holistic dentistry practice, we are concerned with treating your TMJ disorder.
+As a biological dentistry practice, we are concerned with treating your TMJ disorder.
 Our concern is not just because this joint is near your mouth.
 We want to use quality dental care to bring health and healing to the whole you.

 The Temporomandibular Joint